 These symptoms, collectively, are known as Post-Acute Withdrawal Syndrome, or PAWS for short.
 Understanding the PAWS syndrome produced by heroin, cocaine, alcohol, methamphetamine, and many other drugs is crucial to recovery.

-While the severity is not as severe as withdrawal and may not require medical attention, PAWS can be one of the most difficult aspects of early recovery.
+While the severity is typically not as difficult as the initial withdrawal and may not require medical attention, PAWS withdrawal symptoms can be one of the most difficult aspects of early recovery.
 Therefore, recognizing the symptoms of PAWS and understanding that the symptoms are perfectly normal is crucial to achieving long-term sobriety.

 This is often coupled with the psychological guilt of past bad actions that typically are associated with substance abuse.

 Symptoms of lethargy include weakness, weariness, fatigue, the absence of energy, and an overall lack of motivation.

 Lethargy can be a particularly difficult symptom of PAWS, in that it tends to potentiate many of the other symptoms such as depression, craving, etc.

 Anhedonia refers to the inability to feel pleasure when one normally should.
 Like many symptoms of PAWS, anhedonia is the result of a chemical imbalance in the brain’s reward system caused by excessive substance abuse.

 Anhedonia can often lead to a general withdrawal from social activities, hobbies, and personal relationships.

 Insomnia – The large majority of substances of abuse alter the sleeping patterns of the user.
 Thus, as a consequence, those newly sober will often face an extended period of time with sleeping difficulties while the body is restoring the biochemical balance in the brain.